GintautasLuksas/GMR/README.md

 ✔ Evaluation with Silhouette Score and Davies-Bouldin Index

 ### **Future Improvements:**
-- Wider datset with more entries and more relevent columns such as reviews by both viewers and critics.
+- Wider dataset with more entries and more relevant columns such as reviews by both viewers and critics.
-- Enhance recommendation logic with deep learning models
+- Enhance recommendation logic with deep learning models.
-- Improve clustering accuracy by tuning hyperparameters
+- Improve clustering accuracy by tuning hyperparameters.
-- Implement a web-based UI for user interaction
+- Implement a web-based UI for user interaction.

 ---
 **Developed by Gintautas | GMR**